GuiHue/probe_screen_v2/README.md

 # Probe Screen V2 for LinuxCNC

+This version contains minor changes to make probe screen work in 2.8 (axis/joint topic)

  Install.
 -----------------------------------------------------------------------------
 1. Delete (or comment out) from all .hal files lines of the form: